 - Free for children under four

 Advance tickets are also available up to a day before your visit via the official site for ¥200 less, but only if you book through the Japanese site.
 If you book through the English site, a transaction fee will be added, so you’ll only be saving a grand total of ¥20.
 Still, we highly recommend you opt for advanced tickets.
 Not only will you save a bit of money, but people go absolutely gaga for Snoopy, so tickets for the entire day can sell out quickly—especially on weekends and holidays.
 Moreover, on-site ticket sales start 30 minutes to an hour before each time slot.
 Save yourself some heartache and plan ahead.
 After you purchase advance tickets, you can pick them up at any FamilyMart or 7-Eleven.

-Admission into the Snoopy Museum is from 10 am to 6 pm from Monday to Thursday and 10 am to 8 pm from Friday to Sunday and holidays, with the last admission at 7:30 pm.
+Admission into the Snoopy Museum is from 10 am to 6 pm from Monday to Thursday and 10 am to 8 pm from Friday to Sunday and holidays, with the last admission 30 minutes before closing.
 Although insanely popular for the time being, it’s open every day (except February 18 and August 18, 2020), so you have a lot of time to plan a visit.